zubinchopra/portaldocs/portal-sdk/templates/portalfx-ide-setup.md

 # Settup up the development environment

-## Pre-requisite
+## Setup Development machine

-1. Azure portal SDK is supported on the Microsoft Windows 8, Windows Server 2012 R2, and Windows 10
+Azure portal extension development is supported on the Microsoft Windows 8, Windows Server 2012 R2, and Windows 10

 :bulb: **Productivity Tip:** Install Chrome http://google.com/dir so that you can levrage the debugger tools while developing your extension.